Lab Animal Equipment

 3. Judgment indicators

-The sugar preference index was the main evaluation index, and the criteria for judging depressive behavior were: the sugar preference index was lower than 0.4 or significantly lower than that of the control group.
-The sugar preference index of rats in the blank control group was greater than 80%, and the sugar preference index of mice in the blank control group was greater than 70%.
+The sucrose preference index was the main evaluation index, and the criteria for judging depressive behavior were: the sucrose preference index was lower than 0.4 or significantly lower than that of the control group.
+The sucrose preference index of rats in the blank control group was greater than 80%, and the sucrose preference index of mice in the blank control group was greater than 70%.